He loves me. He loves me not.

 Sit down, grab a cookie, and learn how to make an avoidant miss you.

-Making an Avoidant Miss You
+8 Ways to Make an Avoidant Miss You

 1. Hide and Seek